Wearing Academic Attire

 Mortarboards and gowns are blue.
 The tassel is worn on the right front quadrant of the mortarboard and is moved to the left after the degree has been conferred.

 For Master’s and Doctoral degree candidates, the color of the velvet on the hood indicates the field of study, and the tassel is black.
-Candidates will return the mortarboard, gown, and hood to Herff Jones.
-They may keep the tassel.
+Candidates will return the gown and hood to Herff Jones.
+They may keep the mortarboard and the tassel.